syedmfuad/gin_trash_optimization/README.md

 # gin_trash_optimization
 This work shows that combustion of cotton gin trash into syngas using a gas turbine and a generator set can produce electricity and ammonia via electrolysis profitably.
 Using hourly electricity prices, monthly ammonia prices and annual gin trash data, we simulate distributions across a nine-month season and calculate annual, and cumulative profit and return on investment over a 12-year period.
+Optimization iterates over 10,000 years.
 Our model is flexible and allows for month-to-month operational decision-making.

 ## optimization.R
 Code for operations model to optimize profit for a given installed capacity